Bruce Brammall, 13 December, 2017, Eureka Report

-But the government last week got two bits of super legislation through parliament, which will have some sort of an impact on property prices.
-Though, I’m guessing, probably not what the government is intending (more on that towards the end of this column).
+But the government has got two bits of super legislation through parliament, which will have some sort of an impact on property prices.
+Though, I’m guessing, probably not what the government is intending (more on that towards the end).

 They are being sold as part of the “Turnbull Government’s housing affordability plan”.

 The first of those is an incentive for older Australians to downsize, to get up to $300,000 into a super fund when they sell a home that they have lived in for more than 10 years.